RohitBisht23/Query-Code/README.md

-# New Project
+# New Group Project

-This is a 6th sem group project
+This project is in the progress
-The project is creating by Rohit Bisht and Shivam Upadhyay